OrkhanGG/NNBSS/README.md

 (Information about the penalty may be imposed and other license information are available in the [License.md](https://github.com/OrkhanGG/NNBSS/blob/main/LICENSE.md) file.)

 # NNBSS Forum
-If you have any questions but it's not an issue, please use NNBSS forum: https://www.loaminc.space/forum
+If you have any questions other than an issue, please use NNBSS forum: https://www.loaminc.space/forum